Draakoor/SharedBanlist/README.md

 # SharedBanlist Plugin for IW4MAdmin

-A plugin to share bans across multiple IW4MAdmin servers via a centralized API.
-Ideal for communities that want to maintain a global banlist between servers.
+A plugin to share bans with other communitys & clans.

 ---